marcin-mazurek/mock-office/readme.md

 * You can run it locally or on shared resources, CI.
 * You can use GUI or REST to manage servers.

-Command your mock server to behave as you want by adding behaviours:
+Command your mock server to behave as you want by adding behaviours.

+Match events by schemas using wide known [AJV schema validator](https://github.com/epoberezkin/ajv)!

+Control reactions schedules using delays, intervals etc.

 **Behaviour consists of event and reactions**